Ghini/ghini.desktop/doc/use_cases-jbq.rst

          specialistic, but it's part of our daily routine, and it can all be stored in our Ghini database.

-- identifying at rank Genus, or Family
+- Identifying at rank Genus, or Family

-  ..  admonition:: at rank genus
+  ..  admonition:: At rank genus
       :class: toggle

          Ghini-1.0 prescribes that an accession is identified at rank